 Read about WPX’s security here.

 It’s great and they offer free malware removal if your site is hacked.
 But it shouldn’t be since they use DDoS protection, daily malware scans, application firewalls, spam protection, and WHOIS Privacy.
 I don’t know any host who guarantees security with free malware removal.
 QUIC.cloud CDN also has a few extra layers of security, so I recommend using that CDN too.

-14. WPX is truly managed WordPress hosting
+12. WPX is truly managed WordPress hosting

 WPX clearly lists what they manage and what they don’t.

 A few things they manage are: server uptime, CDN uptime, daily malware scans/removal, email, constant security monitoring, free migrations, and speed optimization recommendations (if you request them).
 Cloudways mostly provides server management while Kinsta is also more of a managed host like WPX.
 The term ‘managed hosting’ is thrown around too much in the industry.

 Domains from WPX aren’t as cheap as NameCheap, but they come with free WHOis Privacy.
 They have a promo code field where I would use the Honey Chrome Extension to save money.